 • What are the luggage restrictions on the plane, ship, or train you’re taking?

 After these initial questions, you should be able to start planning properly for the trip.
-For instance, check with your airline if a mobility scooter can be taken onboard, and make sure to stock up on an ample supply of any prescription medications.
+When traveling with a disability, check with your airline to see if a mobility scooter can be taken onboard, and make sure to stock up on an ample supply of any prescription medications.

 Now you’ll need to start making a list of everything you need for a safe and enjoyable holiday.